4. Working with the Browser

 The Places labels contain your Live Packs, User Library, Current Project folder, and any external folders that you’ve added to the browser.
 Additionally, you can enable the Cloud or Push labels in Places via the corresponding Library Settings options to access files from Ableton Cloud or your standalone Push in Live.

-The actual contents of the Places section will vary depending on how you’ve configured your library, however, all of the available labels are as follows:
+The actual contents of the Places section will vary depending on how you’ve configured your library.
+Available labels include:

-- Packs — all Packs that come pre-installed with Live, any Packs that you’ve installed yourself, and available Pack updates and downloads.
+• Packs — Contains Live’s Core Library, any additional Packs that you’ve installed yourself, and available Pack updates and downloads.

-- Push — all of your files from Push 3 are shown here when Push is connected in Standalone Mode.
+• Push — Shows all files from Push 3 when connected in Standalone Mode.

-- User Library — the User Library is the default location for items you save yourself, such as default presets, grooves, personalized Racks and device presets, samples, Live Clips, etc.
+• User Library — Contains items you’ve saved yourself, such as default presets, grooves, personalized Rack and device presets, samples, Live Clips, etc.

-- Current Project — all of the files that are contained in the currently active Project.
+• Current Project — Shows all files that belong to the currently open Project.

-- User Folder — specific folders from any of your hard drives that you’ve added to Live’s browser.
+• User Folder — Shows specific folders from any of your hard drives that you’ve added to Live’s browser.

 The Packs label in the browser shows all Packs that come pre-installed with Live, any Packs that you’ve installed yourself, and available Pack updates and downloads.